carlosperate/carlosperate.github.io/embeddedlog/content/pages/about.md

 Slug: about
 status: hidden

-This is the About Me page from the blog.
+This is the About Me page, still to be written.